KaziuuMaSer-1/KaziuuMaSer-s_Dots/README.md

 # Ts is Kaziumasos dotfiles
 This is my dailydirver dots based on DankMaterialShell with instalation steps, pack of wallpapers and custom matugen configs.
+## Instalation methods
+You can either:

+Use the postinstall script (100% jewcoded)
+Install everything manually as shown below

 ## Dank Material Shell
 1. Install dms with
 ```